carbon-language/carbon-lang/mlir/docs/Interfaces.md

 # Interfaces

-MLIR is generic and very extensible; it allows for opaquely representing many different dialects that have their own operations, attributes, types, and so on.
+MLIR is a generic and extensible framework, representing different dialects with their own operations, attributes, types, and so on.
-This allows for dialects to be very expressive in their semantics and for MLIR to capture many different levels of abstraction.
-The downside to this is that transformations and analyses must be extremely conservative about the operations that they encounter, and must special-case the different dialects that they support.
+MLIR Dialects can express operations with a wide variety of semantics and different levels of abstraction.
+The downside to this is that MLIR transformations and analyses need to account for the semantics of every operation, or handle operations conservatively.
+Without care, this can result in code with special-cases for each supported operation type.
 To combat this, MLIR provides the concept of `interfaces`.

 ## Motivation